-Many readers of this blog know of my opinion on the challenges of finding makeup suitable for cool skin tones.
-I am not talking about cool/neutral skins, but the purely cool-toned people whose skins broadcast the tiniest hint of warmth in our makeup, causing our faces to look sallow or ruddy or pale or shiny or lined.
-If that's you, you know exactly what I mean.
-You will also know that our coloring is in the makeup minority.
+Some of us are well aware of the challenges of finding makeup suitable for cool, fair skin tones.
+I am not talking about cool/neutral skins, but those of us whose uncompromising skin tones will broadcast the tiniest hint of warmth it finds in our makeup in the most unflattering way.
+We look tired or ruddy or shiny or dirty.
+We struggle because our skin tone is in the makeup counter minority.

 Developed by Darin Wright (Elea and Blake are her daughters' names), Darin wanted to create custom-blended, natural alternatives for women (and men) who were unable to find suitable foundation matches.
-A former model, makeup artist, and fashion show coordinator, Darin walks the walk; I'd say she knows both what she's doing and what looks flattering:
+A former model, makeup artist, and fashion show coordinator, Darin walks the walk:

 |Darin is a Bright Winter in the Sci\ART color system|

 If you want to know more about the elea blake brand and its extremely enthusiastic and talented, Coloristas, visit their About page.
-They also have a YouTube channel, where you can see Darin and the Coloristas (and their mascot, Roy B. Biv) in action.
-I particularly enjoy How to Do a Hooded Eye, as it addresses gravity issues I can relate to, and it uses colors from the True Summer palette.
+They also have a YouTube channel, where you can see Darin and the Coloristas (and their mascot, Roy G. Biv) in action.
+I particularly enjoy How to Do a Hooded Eye, as it addresses gravity issues I can now relate to, and it uses colors from the True Summer palette.
 Another video shows all 12 red lipsticks for each of the 12 seasons because, yes, there is a red for everyone.
-Mine is cool watermelon or raspberry red.
+Mine is cool raspberry red.

 I had known of elea blake cosmetics' existence for a while, but I postponed purchasing anything besides lipstick samples because the eyeshadows and blush all seemed so, well, colorful.
-I usually prefer neutral colors that extend the hues within my skin (outside my enduring love of a moderately bright lipstick).
+I usually prefer more neutral colors that extend the hues within my skin (outside my enduring love of a slightly contrasting lipstick).

 About a month ago, I noticed they had updated their website.
-The new makeup swatches were so enticing I ordered every sample in the True Summer category, as well as some from Light Summer and Soft Summer.
+The new makeup swatches were so beautiful I ordered every sample in the True Summer category, as well as some from Light Summer and Soft Summer.
 The whole sample lot came to a mere $7 (plus shipping).